 Design Museum’s latest Font Sunday theme was all about type found on currency from all around the world.

 Today there are 180 currencies recognized as legal tender in United Nations (UN) member states, UN observer states, partially recognized or unrecognized states, and their dependencies.

-In the event of this Font Sunday read an insightful excerpt from the must-read book Sapiens: A Brief History of Humankind by the Israeli historian, professor and acclaimed author Yuval Noah Harari which surveys the history of humankind from the evolution of archaic human species in the Stone Age up to the twenty-first century, focusing on Homo sapiens.
-So how does money work?
+In the event of Font Sunday’s theme, read an insightful excerpt from Sapiens: A Brief History of Humankind by the Israeli historian, professor, and author Yuval Noah Harari.

 Ultimately, anything can be used as money, provided people have trust in it.
 Today, most money is just electronic data.
 The sum total of money in the world is about $60 trillion, yet the sum total of coins and banknotes is less than $6 trillion.
 More than 90 percent of all money—more than $50 trillion appearing in our accounts—exists only on computer servers.
 Most business transactions are executed by moving electronic data from one computer file to another, without any exchange of physical cash.
 Only a criminal buys a house, for example, by handing over a suitcase full of banknotes.
 As long as people are willing to trade goods and services in exchange for electronic data, it’s even better than shiny coins and crisp banknotes—lighter, less bulky, and easier to keep track of.